PolyglotSymposium/pyfreeverse/README.md

 of code together as a sort of brain dump.
 Soon it will be time to slow down and begin to shape this code more carefully.

-The basic idea is that you should be able to shape the specs how you want to around the shape of your code and of the natural language descriptions you want to use.
+The basic idea is that you should be able to shape the spec how you want to around the shape of your code and of the natural language descriptions you want to use.

-Freeverse supports a hierarchical/nested specs of this form:
+Freeverse supports a hierarchical/nested spec of this form:

     (<description>, <code-clause>, (<sub-specs>))